 A Beginner’s Glossary to the Merrie Monarch Festival

-Do you know what hoʻolaulea means?
+Do you know the meaning of hoʻolauleʻa?
 Here’s a helpful list of common terms and definitions you may hear while watching the Merrie Monarch Festival this week.

-The 59th Merrie Monarch Festival has officially kicked off.
-Running from April 17-23, the festival is a week-long celebration of hula and Hawaiian culture.
-This year, most of us will be enjoying the festivities from the comfort of our home.
+The Merrie Monarch Festival has officially kicked off.
+The festival is a week-long celebration of hula and Hawaiian culture.
 For anyone unsure of terms and people referenced throughout the festival, this is your elementary guide to what you may hear and see.

 Haumāna – Student.